Like most things surrounding the internet, email is a mixed bag when it comes to employees’ productivity.

 Use the same logic when clicking that “forward” button.
 Unless you have a clear need or directions to forward an email, keep it between you and the other correspondent.
 Likewise, if you do not want an email forwarded, you can request that the message stay between you and the original recipients.

-These are great rules to follow, but you can’t assume that everyone is going to be as good about sending email as you are.
+These are great rules to follow, but you can’t assume that everyone is going to be as good at sending emails as you are.

 Keep personal messages out of your professional email.
-Don’t share anything via work email that you wouldn’t be comfortable sending directly to your boss, just in case it ends up being sent directly to your boss.
+Don’t share anything via work email that you wouldn’t be comfortable sending directly to your manager or higher-ups.

 Oh, and if you’re about to send an angry email, stop what you’re doing and take a walk.
 You can re-approach the communication once you’ve taken some time to cool down.